TrueBlocks/trueblocks-core/docs/content/data-model/chaindata.md

 ## DatedBlock

-Left to its own devices, the blockchain would try to convince us that only hashes and bytes are imporant, but being human beings we know that this is not true.
-TrueBlocks `articulates` various types of data with [chifra names](/docs/chifra/accounts/#chifra-names) detailing the names for addresses, `-articulate` describing the Functions and Events of a transction, and [chifra when](/docs/chifra/chaindata/#chifra-when) describing dated blocks.
+Left to its own devices, the blockchain would try to convince us that only hashes and bytes are important, but being human beings we know that this is not true.
+TrueBlocks `articulates` various types of data with [chifra names](/docs/chifra/accounts/#chifra-names) detailing the names for addresses, `-articulate` describing the Functions and Events of a transaction, and [chifra when](/docs/chifra/chaindata/#chifra-when) describing dated blocks.
 Dated blocks assign a human-readable date to blocks given block numbers or timestamps and visa versa.

 The following commands produce and manage datedblocks: